 Alternatively, you could join a horse riding tour just outside the city for an ultimate experience in the rugged terrains of Iceland's nature.
 Experience the unique and relaxing gait of the Icelandic horse and take an adventure with this stunning creature.

 For those looking for a last thrill, join a 2 hour ATV adventure just outside of Reykjavik.
-Once your kitted up and have received a quick safety briefing, you’ll set off and zoom across the dramatic snowy landscapes in an Icelandic winters day.
+Once your kitted up and have received a quick safety briefing, you'll set off and zoom across the dramatic snowy landscapes on an Icelandic winter's day.

-If you would prefer to take a slower pace to the day and check out some of the sights, sounds and smells of the city you can choose to go it alone and wander around Reykjavik at your own pace.
+If you prefer to take a slower pace and check out some of the city's sights, sounds, and smells, you can choose to wander around Reykjavik at your own pace.

 Spend your last full day the way you would like, with restful relaxation of thrilling adventure before retiring to your Reykjavik accommodation for the night.